European Hornet Identification & Prevention

 The only “true” species of hornet living in the U.S. is the European hornet.
-They are a large-sized insect with a brown body, yellow or orangish abdominal stripes, and a paler colored face.
-Adults grow to between ¾ to 1 ½ inch in length.
-Like other species of stinging insects, when living outside and away from people European hornets are beneficial.
+They are large-sized insects with brown bodies, yellow or orangish abdominal stripes, and paler-colored faces.
+Adults grow to between ¾ to 1 ½ inches in length.
+Like other species of stinging insects, when living outside and away from people, European hornets are beneficial.
 They hunt insects to feed their young, which helps to control nuisance insect populations.
 European hornets also feed on sweet things like tree sap, honeydew, and overripe fruits that have fallen to the ground.

 Avoid problems with European hornets with the help of the following prevention tips.

 - If there are fruit trees on your property, pick up fruits that have fallen to the ground.

 - Limit the amount of flowering vegetation planted on your property.